Elasmobranchii (haaien en roggen) (sharks and rays) >

 Gebruik door de mens

-Visserij: van minder commercieel belang
+Visserij: van minder commercieel belang; sportvis: ja

 Tools